weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 }
 ```

-## Best practices

-This section details best practices working with the  `v3` TypeScript client.

 ### Generics

 TypeScript users can define custom Generics.
+Generics make it easier to manipulate objects and their properties.
+Compile time type checks help to ensure that operations like `insert()` and `create()` are safe and error free.

 ```js
 import weaviate from 'weaviate-client';